 How to Understand the Language of Guinea Pigs

-However, it can be hard to get to grips with the behaviours of your guinea pigs.
-By using sounds and postures cavies can actually say a lot.
-Though you may not understand all the noises and body language they sometimes make, there are things they do that have a fairly clear meaning and that can help you understand your guinea pigs.
+But, it can be initially tricky to get to grips with the behaviours of cavies.
+However, by using sounds and postures, guinea pigs can say a lot.
+Though you may not understand all their body language and the noises they make, you can learn to understand what have clear meanings.

-Chutting: Aka “I’m having fun!”.
-Sometimes referred to as a “clucking” sound, like a mother hen would make, this is a sound of contentment.
-Your guinea pig may make this sound towards you when you’re interacting with him, or towards his house mates, when he enjoys the moment.
-Guinea pigs may also make this sound when they’re curious and exploring their surroundings.
+Chutting: AKA “I’m having fun!”.
+Sometimes referred to as a “clucking” sound, like a mother hen would make, this is a sound of guinea pig contentment.
+Your cavy may make this sound towards you when you’re interacting with them, or towards their house mates, when enjoying the moment.
+They may also make this sound when they’re curious and exploring their surroundings.

-Cooing: This sound communicates reassurance in guinea pigs.
-It’s a sign of affection, cavies will do it for humans they love and for their young.
+Cooing: This sound communicates reassurance.
+It’s a sign of affection that cavies do for humans they love and for their young.

 Purring: Guinea Pigs who feel contented and comfortable while being petted or cuddled, will make a deep purring sound, accompanied by a relaxed, calm posture.

 Snoring: Yes, you’ve heard right.
 Guinea pigs can snore as well.
 If your buddy is relaxing on your lap and snores, it means he feels comfortable.
-NOTE: Just to be on the safe side, if your guinea pig starts to make similar sounds to snoring or wheezing/clicking when breathing, be sure to check for any symptoms of illness.
+Please note that if your guinea pig begins to make similar sounds to snoring or wheezing/clicking when breathing, be sure to check for any symptoms of illness with your vet.

 Whistling: Guinea Pigs may sometimes whistle without intending to because they are very excited about something.

-(Teeth) Chattering: Aka “Stop that!”.
-This is an aggressive vocalisaiton and shows an agitated or angry guinea pig which is ready to attack.
+(Teeth) Chattering: AKA “Stop that!”.
+This is an aggressive vocalisation and shows an agitated or angry guinea pig which is ready to attack.
 As the name implies, teeth chattering is often accompanied by the guinea pig showing its teeth, which looks like a yawn.

 Purring: If the purr is higher pitched, it’s often an indicator of annoyance and sometimes sounds like a piercing vibration.
 A short purr may indicate fear or uncertainty and you will notice your guinea pig remain motionless.
 In both circumstances, it is best to reassure your guinea pig softly.

 Shrieking: A piercing, high-pitched squeak called a shriek is a fairly unambiguous call of alarm in terms of fear or pain a guinea pig feels.
-If you hear this sound, it would be good to check on your guinea pig to make sure everything is alright and it’s not hurt.
+If you hear this sound, check on your guinea pig to make sure everything is alright and it’s not hurt.